Em-R2019/DL-Reproducibility-Project/ReadMe.md

 # Reproduction Study
-This is a reproduction study of paper in Computer Vision And Machine Learning:
+This is a reproduction study of the application of AFF Net in Appearance-based Gaze Estimation on the dataset MPI-Face-gaze.
+This paper tries to reproduce both the results of _Appearance-based Gaze Estimation With Deep
-**_It’s Written All Over Your Face: Adaptive Feature Fusion Network for Gaze Tracking in Mobile Tablets_**
+Learning: A Review and Benchmark_ and _Adaptive Feature Fusion Network for Gaze Tracking in Mobile Tablets_ and compare their results.

 ### Disclaimer
 At the outset, the intention was to reproduce the conclusions of the research paper accessible at https://arxiv.org/pdf/2104.12668.pdf and substantiate its outcomes with respect to Eye Diap.
 However, a hurdle was encountered upon requesting the dataset from the authors, as they failed to respond to the inquiry.
-Consequently, after a duration of two weeks, the decision was made to shift the focus towards replicating the results of an alternative research paper, entitled "It's Written All Over Your Face: Adaptive Feature Fusion Network for Gaze Tracking in Mobile Tablets."
+Consequently, after a duration of two weeks, the decision was made to shift the focus towards replicating the results with a different dataset.
+Namely, MPIIFaceGaze.
 ## Introduction
-In recent years, the field of gaze tracking has gained significant attention due to its potential for enhancing human-computer interaction and improving the safety of various applications.  _Bao et al._ proposed a novel approach for gaze tracking using an Adaptive Feature Fusion Network (AFF-Net) that leverages the similarity between eye structures and the face-eye relationship to enhance accuracy.
-AFF-Net employs Squeeze-and-Excitation layers to adaptively fuse two-eye features based on their similarity in appearance, along with Adaptive Group Normalization to recalibrate eye features with the guidance of facial features.
-By stacking and fusing two-eye feature maps, AFF-Net harnesses the complementary information provided by the identical structure of the two eyes, thereby improving gaze tracking accuracy.
+The potential of gaze tracking in enhancing human-computer interaction and improving the safety of various applications has led to a significant interest in this field in recent years.
+To increase the accuracy of gaze tracking, researchers proposed an innovative approach using an Adaptive Feature Fusion Network (AFF-Net) that exploits the similarity between eye structures and the face-eye relationship.
+AFF-Net applies Squeeze-and-Excitation layers to merge two-eye features based on their similarity in appearance, and Adaptive Group Normalization to recalibrate eye features by referencing facial features.
+By stacking and fusing two-eye feature maps, AFF-Net integrates the complementary information provided by the identical structure of the two eyes, resulting in improved gaze tracking accuracy.

-The implications of AFF-Net are far-reaching, with potential applications in human attention diagnosis, human-computer interaction in mobile devices, and the development of safer driving systems and virtual reality applications.
-Moreover, the adaptive feature fusion and recalibration techniques employed in AFF-Net are generalizable to other multimodal learning tasks, where the fusion of different modalities can benefit from the utilization of their similarity and relationship.
+The potential applications of AFF-Net are vast, including human attention diagnosis, human-computer interaction in mobile devices, and the development of safer driving systems and virtual reality applications.
+Furthermore, the adaptive feature fusion and recalibration techniques employed in AFF-Net can be extended to other multimodal learning tasks, where fusing different modalities based on their similarity and relationship can improve performance.

-The results of the original paper showed that AFF-Net significantly outperforms the previous state-of-the-art method, achieving an average angular error of 5.53 degrees.
-The superior performance of AFF-Net is primarily attributed to its adaptive feature fusion and recalibration techniques, which effectively exploit the relationship between the two eyes and the face for better gaze tracking accuracy.
-This study is a critical attempt at reproducing their results on the MPIIFace-Gaze dataset.
-More specifically, this study aims to find the effect of scaling as done by the original paper on the actual result.
+AFF-Net has been evaluated on multiple datasets in previous studies, and this reproduction  study aims to reproduce the results of
+Paper 1 and 2, as described below, on the MPI-FaceGaze dataset.

+### Paper 1: Appearance-based Gaze Estimation With Deep Learning
+Paper 1 presents a comprehensive review and benchmark study of multiple deep learning models for gaze estimation, including classical CNN-based models, GazeNet, and AFFNET.
+The models are evaluated on seven publicly available datasets, and the results are presented in terms of 2D PoG estimation in centimeters and 3D gaze estimation in degrees.
+The study reports an error rate of 4.21 cm for 2D PoG and 3.73 degrees for 3D gaze for the MPI-FaceGaze dataset using AFF-Net.

+### Paper 2: Adaptive Feature Fusion Network for GazeTracking in Mobile Tablets
+IIn Paper 2, the authors propose AFF-NET  to enhance gaze tracking on mobile tablets by merging features from various sources, such as RGB images, depth maps, and optical flow fields.
+ AFF-NET includes an adaptive feature fusion module that learns weights to balance the importance of different modalities for gaze estimation.
+The paper evaluates the efficacy of  AFF-NET on the MPI-FaceGaze dataset and compares it with various state-of-the-art gaze tracking methods.
+The results are reported as 2D PoG accuracy of 3.9 cm and 3D gaze error of 4.4 degrees for MPI-FaceGaze.

+_Both papers use a scale factor in their 2D to 3D conversion scripts, and the influence of the scale factor on the results is unknown, which will be explored in this reproduction study._

 ### AFF-NET
 <p align="center">
 <img src='pics/AFF-NET.png' width='400'>
 <p >